bloominstituteoftechnology/pair-programming-checklist/README.md

 	- [ ] With every switch, push and pull all changes.
 They will get added to the Pull Request automatically.
 - [ ] Create breakout sessions to randomly assign pairs.
-- [ ] TAs use the breakout rooms to drop in and help groups with questions.
+- [ ] PMs use the breakout rooms to drop in and help groups with questions.
 - [ ] Send switch reminders every 30 minutes ([on the half hour](https://en.wiktionary.org/wiki/on_the_half_hour)).
-- [ ] TAs leave feedback on students' Pull Requests: [https://github.com/LambdaSchool/Code-Review-Checklist](https://github.com/LambdaSchool/Code-Review-Checklist)
+- [ ] PMs leave feedback on students' Pull Requests: [https://github.com/LambdaSchool/Code-Review-Checklist](https://github.com/LambdaSchool/Code-Review-Checklist)